sussmanbu/ma4615-fa22-final-project-boston-three-party/content/about.md

 This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
 The members of this team are below.

-## Luis Iberico

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.

-## Dan Sussman
+## Tessa Sharma

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Tessa is a senior majoring in Neuroscience with minors in Math and Computer Science.

 <!-- Please leave in the information below -->